vijaylondhe/DevOps-Projects/Project-05:Continous-Integraion-with-Jenkins-Sonarqube-Nexus-Slack/README.md

 ### Tools Used:

-- Jenkins: Continous integration server
+- Jenkins: Continuous integration server
 - Git/GitHub: Version control system
 - Maven: To build the code
 - Checkstyle: To analysis the code